tobeybill/tobeybill.github.io/index.md

 ## About Me

 My name is Tobey and I'm currently a senior at Lehigh in the [Integrated Business and Engineering Honors Program](https://ibe.lehigh.edu/) pursuing majors in Finance and Industrial & Systems Engineering.
+I have a passion for entrepreneurship and the aspiration to apply that to the sustainability space.

 ---